 She raised her eyebrows.
 What do you mean

+you know they have locker searches?
 She nodded.
 I scribbled down my brilliant idea: we should protest those too.
 We should make signs and then handcuff ourselves to the lockers and hold up the signs.
 Maybe we can get someone else to do it too.

 She giggled again, covering her mouth just in time to avoid another glare.
 “You're crazy!” she whispered to me.
 “But I like it!”